dlokesh/1pass/README.md

     Enter your master password:  ********
     my-secret-password

-## Disclaimer
+## License & Disclaimer

+Licensed under MIT.
+Please refer to LICENSE file for details.

-This project is an unofficial command-line client for [1Password] and is not developed, maintained, or endorsed by [AgileBits].
-Please use at your own risk.
+This project is an unofficial command-line client for [1Password] and is not supported by [AgileBits].
 [agilebits]: https://agilebits.com